City · Japan · Asia

 Best Time to Visit

-Tokyo offers a unique experience in every season.
-Spring, from March to May, is ideal for cherry blossom viewing, with temperatures ranging from 10°C to 20°C (50°F to 68°F).
-Summer, from June to August, is hot and humid, with temperatures often exceeding 30°C (86°F).
-However, this is also the time for vibrant festivals and events.
-Autumn, from September to November, is mild and pleasant, with temperatures between 15°C and 25°C (59°F to 77°F), making it another excellent time to visit.
-Winter, from December to February, is cold but offers fewer crowds and the chance to experience New Year's celebrations.
-Each season has its own charm, so the best time to visit depends on your interests and preferences.
+Tokyo offers a unique experience in every season, each with its own distinct charm.
+Spring, particularly from late March to early May, is ideal for cherry blossom viewing, with Hanami picnics under blooming sakura trees.
+Summer, from June to August, is hot and humid, with temperatures often exceeding 30°C (86°F), making it the perfect time for festivals and outdoor activities.
+However, be prepared for heavy rainfall and occasional typhoons.
+Autumn, from September to November, provides pleasant weather with vibrant foliage and fewer tourists, making it a great time to explore the city's cultural sites.
+Winter, from December to February, offers a serene atmosphere with occasional snowfall, and it is an excellent time to experience traditional hot spring resorts.
+Each season brings its own set of events and attractions, so the best time to visit depends on your interests and preferences.

 Weather